brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 > The fundamental motivation of FlashAttention v1 was to reduce memory I/O even at the cost of extra compute.
 This bet paid off because GPUs have far higher FLOP capability than HBM bandwidth.

+All the steps, $Q \cdot K^T$, softmax, dropout, and $P V$ are fused in a single kernel, eliminating redundant memory reads/writes between steps.
+The algorithm proceeds as follows (for one attention head at a time, though batch and heads are parallelized as usual):

 #### FlashAttention v2

 #### FlashAttention v3